-External Paint Colours Is a permit required to paint an already painted surface?
+External Paint Colours

+Is a permit required to paint an already painted surface?
 No

-Internal Alteration Controls
+Internal Alteration Controls NI-

-Is a permit required for internal alterations?
-No
+Is a permit required for internal alterations? nal alterations?

-Tree Controls
+Tree Controls No

 Is a permit required to remove a tree?
 No

-Victorian Heritage Register NI -
+Victorian Heritage Register No

 Is the place included on the Victorian Heritage Register?
+No

 Incorporated Plan No

 Does an Incorporated Plan apply to the site?
+No

-Outbuildings and fences exemptions Are there outbuildings and fences which are not exempt from notice and review?
-Yes - front fences at nos.
-22 & 48, garage at no. 50
+Outbuildings and fences exemptions Yes - front fence at no.

+Are there outbuildings and fences which are not exempt from 22

+notice and review?

-Prohibited uses may be permitted Can a permit be granted to use the place for a use which would No
+Prohibited uses may be permitted

+Can a permit be granted to use the place for a use which would No

 otherwise be prohibited?

-Aboriginal Heritage Place Is the place an Aboriginal heritage place which is subject to the requirements of the Aboriginal Heritage Act 2006?
-No
+Aboriginal Heritage Place

+Is the place an Aboriginal heritage place which is subject to the No

+requirements of the Aboriginal Heritage Act 2006?